nfb2021/PlasmonicalPy/README.md

 The specified installation instructions in the printed vesion of the Master Thesis are no longer supported.
 Note: Anaconda is required for this procedure.
 You can obtain your copy here: https://www.anaconda.com/products/distribution#Downloads

-Then, follow these steps:
+Then follow these steps:

-1. navigate to lcoal directory on you machine, in whoch the repository is to be cloned into
+1. navigate to lcoal directory on you machine, in which the repository is to be cloned into
 2. If you have git installed, skip this step.
-Otherwise, in the Anaconda prompt: conda install git
+Otherwise, in the Anaconda prompt: conda install -c anaconda git
 4. git clone https://github.com/nfb2021/PlasmonicalPy.git
 5. cd PlasmonicalPy
 6. conda env create -f environment.yml